The goal of FACTUREE is to provide our customers with state-of-the-art procurement of custom parts in the digital age.

 Our answer to the manifold challenges faced today in the procurement of technical components is Online Manufacturing.
 To achieve this, we rely on digitalization, automation and networking without having to forego the advantages of conventional contract manufacturing.

 Thanks to our extensive network of manufacturing partners, we can always guarantee free capacity.
-A high degree of automation, e.g. when reading CAD files, ensures the quotation process is quick.
+Using a high degree of automation, e.g. when reading CAD files, ensures a quick quotation process.
 In addition, machine learning algorithms are used for supplier matching in order to determine a suitable manufacturer with free resources and short delivery times for your respective project.
 All in all, our focus is on speed.

 It makes sense that our motto is “FACTUREE brings the speed of the digital world to CNC manufacturing.”

-Currently we have more than 1500 CNC machines constantly available for your projects through our manufacturing partners.
+Currently we have access to the following information via our manufacturing partners, with more than 15000 machines constantly available for your projects.

-All potential manufacturing partners first undergo an onboarding process in which their respective strengths are identified and only projects suitable for them are assigned to our manufacturers.
-Throughout the entire duration of the cooperation, our partners are subject to a continuous data-driven quality management system to ensure our high quality standards.
+All potential manufacturing partners first undergo an onboarding process in which their respective strengths are identified, and only projects suitable for them are assigned to our manufacturers.
+Throughout the entire duration of the cooperation, our partners are subjected to a continuous data-driven quality management system to ensure our high quality standards.

 In order to guarantee the confidentiality of your data, we also maintain non-disclosure agreements with all our manufacturers.

 If you are interested in working with us, you can find additional information under Manufacturing partners.